cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 | Case 2 | All-in  | Fold  | P1 wins 1 BB
 | Case 3 | All-in  | Call  | Winner of showdown wins 10 BB (pot size 20 BB)

-In this situation, the calling player may begin the game with a default strategy of calling a low percentage of hands.
+In this situation, the calling player might begin the game with a default strategy of calling a low percentage of hands.
 An alert all-in player might exploit this by going all-in with a large range of hands.

-**ICMIZER of this**
+**ICMIZER of this with EV**

 After seeing the first player go all-in very frequently, the calling player might increase the calling range.

-**ICMIZER of this**
+**ICMIZER of this with EV**

 Once the all-in player observes this, it could lead him to reduce his all-in percentage.
 Once the all-in range of hands and the calling range stabilize such that neither player can unilaterally change his strategy to increase his profit, then the equilibrium strategies have been reached.

+A **strategy** in game theory is the set of actions one will take at every decision point.
+In the all-in game, there is only one decision for each player, so the entire strategy is the number of hands to go all-in with for Player 1 and the number of hands to call with for Player 2.

 We can use the ICMIZER program to compute the game theory optimal strategies in a 1v1 setting where both players start the hand with 10 big blinds.
 In this case, the small blind all-in player goes all-in 58% of the time and the big blind calling player calls 37% of the time.

-**ICMIZER of this**
+**ICMIZER of this with EV**

 If either player changed those percentages, then their EV would go down!
 If the calling player called more hands (looser), those hands wouldn't be profitable.
 If the calling player called fewer hands (tighter), then he would be folding too much.
 If the all-in player went looser, those extra hands wouldn't be profitable, and if he went tighter, then he would be folding too much.